Skip to content

 Individual Clinical Services

-UT Austin’s diverse student population provides interns with opportunities to work with a variety of clients.
-Interns work closely with their clinical supervisor, training director, Brief Assessment and Referral Team staff and Front Desk and Referral Office staff to ensure that their caseload is diverse and meets their training needs.
+UT Austin’s large student population provides interns with opportunities to work with clients presenting with a variety of specific experiences and concerns.
+Interns work closely with their clinical supervisor, training director, Brief Assessment and Referral Team staff and Front Desk and Referral Office staff to ensure that their caseload is varied and meets their training needs.

 Interns also provide walk-in crisis counseling coverage.
-They are not expected to provide after-hours emergency coverage but may participate in after-hours responses to traumatic events (e.g. a student death) with CMHC staff.
+Interns do not provide after-hours emergency coverage but may participate in after-hours responses to traumatic events (e.g. a student death) with CMHC staff members.

-The clinical model offered in CMHC allows interns to gain various experiences in providing individually focused treatment.
-Students seeking services have an initial conversation with a Brief Assessment and Referral Team member who conducts a short assessment to help them find appropriate services.
-Students may be referred into the CMHC clinical system for a single session, same day appointment or series of individual sessions.
+The clinical model offered at CMHC allows interns to gain various experiences in providing individually-focused treatment.
+Students seeking services have an initial conversation with a Brief Assessment and Referral Team member who conducts a short assessment to determine appropriate services.
+Students may be referred into the CMHC clinical system for a single session, same day appointment or a series of individual sessions.

 CMHC clinicians work in Clinical Teams to ensure that students receive thoughtful care during times of crisis.
 These teams coordinate crisis interventions that are needed within CMHC.
 Interns participate on Clinical Teams one day per week.

 Other students are scheduled with a clinician on a short-term, weekly basis.
-Treatment length is decided as the client and intern work together and in collaboration with and consultation among the intern, their supervisor, the Clinical Team and the Associate Director of Clinical Services.
+Treatment length is decided as the client and intern work together and in collaboration with and consultation between the intern, their supervisor, the Clinical Team and the Director of Clinical Services.

 The clinical system is designed to provide the maximum number of students the opportunity to receive services, while building in limited flexibility for treatment length and scheduling based on the student’s clinical needs.
 Most clients attend three to five sessions.